FailAcademy/learning/wdp-vancouver/_projects/project-04.md

 	- Factory
 	- Controller

 **CSS requirements:**

 Your project must:

 - Use a CSS reset
-- Implement a mobile-first responsive layout using Flexbox.
+- Implement a mobile-first responsive layout using Flexbox

 **Additional requirements:**